What Is Kinako? A Surprisingly Healthy Japanese Delicacy

 Different Types Of Kinako

-Although the regular yellow kind is most popular among people, there are two other types as well.
+Although the regular yellow kind is most popular among people, there are two other types.

 Black Soybean Kinako

-The variety made from black soybeans is yellowish-black in color and has fine black spots within the powder.
-It also comes with the nice fragrance of black soybean.
-It has more health benefits than the yellow version, but is also more costly.
+The variety made from black soybeans is yellowish-black and has fine black spots within the powder.
+It also comes with the pleasant fragrance of black soybean.
+It has more health benefits than the yellow version but is also more costly.

 Green Soybean Kinako

-Amongst the various dishes which use Kinako and are popular in Japan, the following are a few:
+Amongst the various dishes which use Kinako and are prevalent in Japan, the following are a few:

-Warabimochi: This dish is made by dipping or coating mochi made of starch in kinako and brown sugar syrup.
+Warabimochi: To make this dish, dip or coat starch mochi in kinako and brown sugar syrup.

-Kinako Mochi: This mochi is basically a rice cake.
-It is made by coating soft rice cakes with sugar and the titular yellow powder.
+Kinako Mochi: This mochi is a rice cake.
+You coat soft rice cakes with sugar and titular yellow powder to make them.

-Dango: Dango is a type of mochi skewered on a stick, and also tastes great coated in the soybean powder, especially mitarashi dango.
+Dango: Mitarashi dango, a type of dango, tastes excellent when skewered on a stick and coated in soybean powder.

 Kinako on Japanese Shaved Ice: If you want an easy-to-make sweet dish, ice can be shaved and topped with sweet soybean powder.

-Kinako Candies: Of course, the nutty sweet flavor of soybean powder does find its way into the confectionaries for kids.
+Kinako Candies: Of course, soybean powder’s nutty, sweet flavor does find its way into the confectionaries for kids.

-Kinako Ice cream: The nutty taste of kinako gels well with vanilla ice cream and provides a unique twist when used as a topping.
-But it can also be used directly as a flavor to create a kinako-flavored ice cream.
+Kinako Ice Cream: The nutty taste of kinako gels well with vanilla ice cream and provides a unique twist when used as a topping.
+But you can also use it directly as a flavor to create kinako-flavored ice cream.

-Kinako Flour Bread: Freshly-baked bread can be dusted with this sugar alternative.
-The sweetened coating makes bread excellent for kids as well as health-conscious people who avoid sugar but still want to taste something sweet.
+Kinako Flour Bread: You can dust freshly-baked bread with this sugar alternative.
+The sweetened coating makes bread excellent for kids and health-conscious people who avoid sugar but still want to taste something sweet.

-Kinako Yokan: The Mizu Yokan, one of Japan’s delicacies, tastes extremely good when they are coated with this soybean flour.
+Kinako Yokan: The Mizu Yokan, one of Japan’s delicacies, tastes extremely good when coated with this soybean flour.

 Health Benefits Of Kinako

-The advantages of soybeans are all available in our favorite Japanese sweet powder, like essential amino acids, higher fiber, omega acids, and good amounts of vitamins and minerals including iron and potassium.
+The advantages of soybeans are all available in our favorite Japanese sweet powder, like essential amino acids, higher fiber, omega acids, and reasonable amounts of vitamins and minerals, including iron and potassium.
 Other health benefits include:

 Improved skin health: Kinako contains high isoflavones.
 Isoflavones help reduce acne and improve the metabolism of the skin.
 Thus keeping the skin healthy.

 Helps reduce fat: Our favorite soybean powder helps by absorbing fat.
-It helps the body break down fat more easily and faster.
+It helps the body break down fat more efficiently and faster.

 Reduces swelling: It also has components that are good for a diuretic effect which helps in water retention.
 Thus helping the body reduce swelling or inflammation of any kind.